JujuAdams/painfully-learned-lessons/README.md

 ### My font sizes in-game are not the same as in the graphics mockup.

 If you've created a mockup in Photoshop, Figma, GIMP, etc. and then tried to replicate it in GameMaker, you may notice that the font in GameMaker is rendered somewhat bigger than in the mockup despite font point size being the same.
 This is happening because of inconsistent DPI settings: image editors often have their default DPI at 72 while GameMaker's is 96.
 To fix this issue you, multiply the image editor's font values by 0.75 (so 48pt in Photoshop becomes 36pt in GameMaker Font Editor) or change the DPI in the image editor to 96 pixels per inch (without resampling).

+&nbsp;

+### What is GameMaker's GLSL ES version?
+1.00 rev 17.
+Older versions of GameMaker have patchy support for standard derivatives, and no current (GMS2023.6 and before) versions of GameMaker natively support vertex texture fetching outside of HTML5.

+&nbsp;